nithish611/nithish611/README.md

 - 👋 Hi, I’m @nithish611
 - 👀 I’m interested in Problem Solving
-- 🌱 I’m currently learning Java And Spring Boot
+- 🌱 I’m currently learning Java And Computer Networks
-- 💞️ I’m looking to collaborate on Backed Dev
+- 💞️ I’m looking to collaborate on Backed Development
 - 📫 How to reach me nithishsub@gmail.com

 <!---